 Bachelor of Science in Nursing

-The College of Nursing has several options for students interested in earning a BSN: a traditional or accelerated curriculum, an online program for RNs, and a program through the Community College of Aurora (CCA).
-The traditional and accelerated options consist of 66 credits, with coursework such as nursing practice essentials, mental health nursing, professional nursing, and public health nursing.
-The traditional option runs for 6 semesters beginning in the summer, while the 4-semester accelerated option is geared towards students who already hold a bachelor's degree.
+The College of Nursing has several options for students interested in earning a BSN: a traditional or accelerated curriculum, an online program for RNs and a program through the Community College of Aurora (CCA).
+The traditional and accelerated options consist of 66 credits, with coursework such as nursing practice essentials, mental health nursing, professional nursing and public health nursing.
+The traditional option runs for six semesters beginning in the summer, while the 4-semester accelerated option is geared towards students who already hold a bachelor's degree.

 The 30-credit online program is designed for RNs who want a more advanced degree for professional development purposes.
-Students take 5 courses, including nursing research, case management, and nurse leadership, over 4 semesters or 16 months.
+Students take five courses, including nursing research, case management and nurse leadership, over four semesters or 16 months.
 Finally, the integrated pathway bachelor's program allows CCA students to work towards a BSN at UC Denver while completing an associate's degree.

 Master of Science in Nursing

-UC Denver's MSN program is rated one of the best in the nation, preparing students to become advanced practitioners in a variety of specialties, including adult clinical nurse specialist, adult-gerontology nurse practitioner, family nurse practitioner, family psychiatric mental health nurse practitioner, healthcare informatics, nurse-midwifery, pediatric nurse practitioner, pediatric/special needs nurse leadership, special studies, nursing leadership and healthcare systems, and women's health.
+UC Denver's MSN program is rated one of the best in the nation, preparing students to become advanced practitioners in a variety of specialties, including adult clinical nurse specialist, adult-gerontology nurse practitioner, family nurse practitioner, psychiatric mental health nurse practitioner, healthcare informatics, nurse-midwifery, pediatric nurse practitioner, i-LEAD nursing leadership and healthcare systems, veteran/military health and women's health.
 A BSN is required for entrance to the program.
-The school also has 2 transition programs that allow students to work towards a Doctor of Nursing Practice (DNP) or PhD while earning an MSN.
+The school also has two transition programs that allow students to work towards a Doctor of Nursing Practice (DNP) or PhD while earning an MSN.

 Doctor of Nursing Practice